Approximate inference of marginals using the IBIA framework: Results

 \textbf{Results:} Table~\ref{tab:smallInst} has the results for the small benchmark sets.
 It reports the average of $HD_{avg}$ and $HD_{max}$ over all instances in each set.
-We compare results obtained using LBP, IJGP, IBIA20, IBIA23 and ISSwc for both time constraints.
-The minimum error obtained for each time limit is highlighted in bold.
+We compare results obtained using LBP, WMB, IJGP, IBIA20, IBIA23 and ISSwc for both time constraints.
+The minimum error obtained for each time limit is marked in bold.
 IBIA20 and IBIA23 solve all small instances within 2 min and 20 min respectively.
-In 2 min, the accuracy obtained with IBIA20 is either better than or comparable to the other solvers for all testcases except Segmentation and Protein.
-For Segmentation, IJGP and ISSwc give the least error and for Protein, LBP gives the least error.
-That said, for these instances, the errors obtained with IBIA20 are also small (average $HD_{avg}<0.0006$ and average $HD_{max}<0.04$).
+In 2~min, the accuracy obtained with IBIA20 is better than all other solvers for most benchmarks.
+For ObjDetect, Segment and Protein, it is comparable to WMB, IJGP/ISSwc and LBP respectively, which give the least errors for these testcases.

-In 20 min, IBIA23 gives the least error in all testcases except DBN and ObjDetect.
+In 20 min, IBIA23 gives lower or comparable errors in all testcases except DBN and ObjDetect.
 For DBNs, ISSwc reduces to exact inference in most instances and hence error obtained is close to zero.
 For ObjDetect, IJGP gives the least error closely followed by IBIA23. \textit{Note that for many benchmarks the accuracy obtained with IBIA20 in 2 min is either better than or comparable to the accuracy obtained with other solvers in 20 min.}

 A comparison of IBIA with results published in ~\citet{Kelly2019} for Gibbs sampling with Rao-blackwellisation (ARB) and IJGP is included in the supplementary material.
 It is seen that error obtained with IBIA is lower than both methods in majority of the testcases.